PowerPointLabs/PowerPointLabs-Website/_docs/effects-lab.md

 ### <a class="anchor-bookmark" id="blurriness-options"></a> Blurriness Options

-If you want to use a different blurriness level from the default variations, you can select `Blurriness Options` under the desired Blur feature in the Effects Lab dropdown.
+If you want to use a different blurriness level from the default variations, you can select `Blurriness Options` under the desired Blur feature in the Effects dropdown menu.

 <img class="box-shadow" src="{{ site.baseurl }}/img/docs/effects-lab-20.png">